haskellfoundation/error-message-index/message-index/messages/GHC-53786/case-expr-in-case-pattern/index.md

 ---
-title: Case expression in function argument pattern
+title: Case expression in case pattern
 ---

-The pattern in the case expression `case x of ...` contains a `case ... of ...` expression.
+The pattern in the case expression `case x of ...` contains a case expression.

 ## Error Message